Harry K. Fukuhara

-Colonel Harry Katsuharu Fukuhara (福原 克治, January 1, 1920 – April 8, 2015) was a United States Army soldier who was inducted in the United States Military Intelligence Hall of Fame in 1988.
+Colonel Harry Katsuharu Fukuhara (福原 克治, January 1, 1920 – April 8, 2015) was a United States Army soldier and officer who was inducted in the United States Military Intelligence Hall of Fame in 1988.

 Biography

 Early life

 Fukuhara was born in Seattle, Washington in 1920.
-His father died in 1933, and his mother took the family back to native Japan before the War.
+His father died in 1933, and his mother took the family back to native Japan before World War II.
 In 1938, following graduation from high-school in Japan, Harry returned to the United States.
 During World War II, Fukuhara was incarcerated at the Gila River War Relocation Center following the signing of Executive Order 9066.

 Military career

 After enlisting in the Army from the Gila River internment camp in 1942, Fukuhara served in the Army in the Pacific as a linguist with the 33rd Infantry Division.
 He served in the New Guinea and Philippine campaigns, earning a battlefield commission.
 Toward the end of the war he was part of the force preparing to invade Kyushu, Japan.
 Unknown to him, as he was preparing for the assault of Japan, he had a brother who was drafted in the Japanese Army who was preparing Kyushu's defense.
-Following the conclusion of the War he was sent to Japanese prisoner camps where he had to tell them of the bombing and the emperor's surrender.
+Following the conclusion of the war he was sent to Japanese prisoner camps where he had to tell them of the bombing and the emperor's surrender.
 About a month following the surrender of Japan during the beginning of the occupation he secured authorization to look for his mother and three brothers in Hiroshima.
 He eventually found them, suffering from the effects of radiation from the bomb, and after trying to get his older brother into an American military hospital, that brother succumbed to radiation poisoning, but his mother and two younger brothers survived.

 Following World War II, Fukuhara temporarily returned to the United States before he returned with the Army to serve in the US Army's occupation and reconstruction of Japan.
 His understanding of the language, culture, and tireless efforts were instrumental in developing post World War II United States - Japanese relations.
 He ended his distinguished career in uniform in 1971 as the military governor of the Yaeyama Islands Group in the Ryukyu Islands.
-Several of his military decorations include the Legion of Merit, and the Bronze Star.
+Several of his military decorations include the Bronze Star, the Legion of Merit, and the Japanese Order of the Rising Sun, 3rd Class.